Trust in Leadership Begins with Nurturing Strength of Character | Op-Ed in the Financial Times

 In a recent Financial Times opinion piece, Prof Edward Brooks, Executive Director of The Oxford Character Project, highlights that trust in leadership cannot rest on competence alone; it must be grounded in character.

-He highlights the importance of virtues such as humility, responsibility, and moral courage, warning that leadership often focuses too much on compliance and risk.
-Instead, he calls for universities and institutions to play a stronger role in developing leaders who can serve society with integrity and excellence, especially in the context of business schools and professional education.
+He highlights the importance of virtues such as honesty, empathy, and respect warning that leadership often focuses too much on technical knowledge and functional competence.
+Instead, he calls for universities and institutions to play a stronger role in developing leaders with the ability to remain resilient, make wise decisions and act ethically for the common good as they head into a complex and challenging environment.

 This vision reflects the core mission of The Oxford Character Project: supporting the cultivation of wise thinkers and good leaders.